gigasource/file-explorer-backend/README.md

   // Size of the file when saved in storage
   sizeInBytes: Number,

-  // File identifier on storage system to get the file when needed
+  // File stored on storage system to get the file when needed
   // For example:
   // if the storage system is S3 or Bunny CDN, it can be an URL: https://bunny/file.txt
   // if the storage system is GridFS, it is the ObjectId of the 'files' collection
-  fileId: String,
+  fileSource: String,
 ```
 ### 1.b Optional properties
 ```
   // FileName saved on storage system
-  uploadedFileName: String,
+  generatedFileName: String,

   // If namespace middleware is used
   namespace: String,